rabbitholegg/questdk-plugins/packages/gmx/README.md

    - This additional fee may lead to discrepancies when comparing amounts, especially in cases where exact equality (`==`) or less-than-or-equal-to (`<=`) operators are used.

 2. **Behavior with `amountIn` and `tokenIn` Parameters:**
-   - When `amountIn` is specified and `tokenIn` is set to `any`, only transactions involving tokens (excluding ETH) will pass the filter.
+   - When `amountIn` is specified and `tokenIn` is set to `any`, transactions involving any token will pass the filter, but ETH will not.
+This is due to the way the amount is compared when using ETH vs tokens.
+When `amountIn` is set to `any`, and `tokenIn` is set to `any`, both ETH and tokens will pass the filter.

 3. **Token Filtering with `tokenOut` Parameter:**
    - If `tokenIn` is set to `any` and `tokenOut` is specified as USDC, transactions involving any token (excluding ETH) as input will pass the filter.
 This occurs because the MarketToken for USDC check depends on the `tokenIn` being explicitly provided.